lucavb/webRowing/README.md

 ## Deployment

-Socket.IO is powered by .
 First of all you might wanna move the admin.html file.
-I can not cause that much harm but you never know.
+It can not cause that much harm but you never know.

-As to socket.io I recommend using the suggestion made on this [here](https://github.com/LearnBoost/Socket.IO/wiki/Configuring-Socket.IO#recommended-production-settings).
+As to socket.io I recommend using the suggestion made on this site [here](https://github.com/LearnBoost/Socket.IO/wiki/Configuring-Socket.IO#recommended-production-settings).

-I recommend [forever](https://github.com/nodejitsu/forever) to keep the server up running.
-If you want to use express you are done.
+I recommend [forever](https://github.com/nodejitsu/forever) to keep the server up and running.
+If you want to use express as your webserver you are done.

 Most people do use apache as their webserver.
 However this is no problem.
-Edit the script.js under static/js so it connects to the right server.
-Also you will have to copy the static folder to your Webroot.
+Edit the script.js files for both pages (view.html and starter.html) so the websocket connection is made to the correct server and port.
+Also you will have to copy the static folder to your Webroot, so apache can server those files.
+Of course you do have to start the server.
 Then you should be good to go.

 As to other Webservers I haven't tried it yet.
 But I don't see any reasons why i shouldn't be the same procedure as with apache.